EmiKib/MetaprivBIDS-Assessment/README.md

 | 8                       | na                                | na                                 | na                           |
 | 9                       | na                                | na                                 | na                           |
 | 10                      | na                                | na                                 | na                           |

+### Field level correlation:

+###  Sum of combined risk for all combination of fields at a minimum of 3 variables, correlation: